ouotingwei/ORB-SLAM2-FeatureBooster/README.md

 # ORB-SLAM2 + FeatureBooster

 This project is an example of integrating **FeatureBooster** (CVPR 2023) with **ORB-SLAM2**.
-In addition to the model provided by FeatureBooster, we have also performed model quantization to further reduce the memory footprint and inference time, making it more efficient for real-time applications.
+In addition to the model provided by FeatureBooster, we have also performed model quantization to further reduce the memory usage and inference time, making it more efficient for real-time applications.

 ## Overview